-I’ve been to Oktoberfest, so for this year’s trip I didn’t need to read a million pages of festival tips to prepare.
+I’ve been to Oktoberfest before, so for this year’s trip I didn’t need to read a million pages of festival tips to prepare.
 I just wanted to pick which Oktoberfest tent to go to!
 Since I couldn’t find the information I needed without going to a thousand websites, I thought I’d share my Oktoberfest Tents Guide so that no one else had to recreate the wheel.

 So this article will be short and sweet…just the facts (although if you have questions, let me know in the comments.
 I love talking about Munich, beer, and travel!)

 Oktoberfest Tents Guide: Everything You Need to Know in One Quick Chart (2017)

 Maybe this isn’t what you wanted to know at all…in which case, you’ll find specific band names, longer descriptions of the tents, information on the smaller tents and more at the Oktoberfest festival guide.

 Did this chart help you?
 Please share it on social media or link to it from your own website so that other people can find it as a resource also!